cedar-policy/rfcs/0000-template.md

 - Start Date: (fill me in with today's date, YYYY-MM-DD)
 - Target Major Version: (2.x / 3.x / X.x)
 - Reference Issues: (fill in existing related issues, if any)
+- Status: Pending (change to Active if the RFC is accepted and merged)
 - Implementation PR: (leave this empty)

 # Summary